The Global State of CPS Security 2024: Business Impact of Disruptions

 Unlike their IT counterparts, most OT environments in the manufacturing sector lack essential cybersecurity controls and consistent governance.
 Again, that’s because the legacy systems in many OT environments were built with a focus on functionality and operational reliability, rather than security, as these systems were not initially intended to be connected to the internet.
 Claroty eliminates this gap by extending your IT controls to OT — unifying your security governance and driving all use cases on your journey to cyber and operational resilience.

 Manufacturing industries are the heart of the global economy, playing an integral role in job creation, technological advancement, infrastructure development, international trade, and more.
 As the industrial internet of things (IIoT), automation, and advanced analytics continue to pave the way for smarter, more efficient production processes, we have seen the benefits digital transformation can provide.
 However, the integration of digital technologies has also led to an expanded attack surface for threat actors, and caused more challenges for manufacturing organizations to contend with.
-In response, it is vital for organizations to understand these threats, implement cybersecurity best practices, and utilize a CPS protection platform — like Claroty — to build a robust cybersecurity posture and to support all use cases across their security journey.
+In response, it is vital for organizations to understand these threats, implement cybersecurity best practices, and utilize a CPS protection platform — like Claroty — to build a robust manufacturing cybersecurity posture and to support all use cases across their security journey.

-Get the Claroty Newsletter
+Stay in the know Get the Claroty Newsletter

-Featured Articles
+Related Articles

 Interested in learning about Claroty's Cybersecurity Solutions?